bethrahn128/bethrahn128/README.md

 - quantifying the uptake of DTG-based ART in Southern Africa.
 Calculated cummulative incidence taking into account competing risk events in R. [here](https://github.com/bethrahn128/DTG-uptake)

 - investigating the transition to DTG-based ART at HIV treatment and care clinics in IeDEA globally using generalized estimating equations (GEE) in R. [here](https://github.com/bethrahn128/DTG-site-transition)

+### Some other projects I have worked on:

+- in an effort to promote Open Science and reproducibility of results within our IeDEA Southern Africa team [IeDEA-SA](https://github.com/IeDEA-SA/WG-open-science), I helped define and draft the [Standard Operating Procedures for version control using Git & GitHub](https://github.com/IeDEA-SA/WG-open-science/blob/main/git-github/SOP.md), a document which provides general resources on version control using Git and GitHub and briefly describes when and how to implement version control for IeDEA-SA projects.